programinglive/zettly/README.md

 ## Bug Fixes

+### Debug Mode toggle not rendering (2025-11-02)

+**Problem**: The Debug Mode toggle switch on the profile settings page was not visible for super admin users due to a template literal syntax error in the className prop.

+**Solution**:
+- Fixed the className template literal by removing the extra dollar sign (`$${` → `${`)
+- The Switch component now renders correctly with proper styling
+- Added regression tests to ensure the toggle renders and functions for super admins

+**Files Changed**:
+- `resources/js/Pages/Profile/Edit.jsx`
+- `tests/js/DebugModeToggle.test.js`

 ### Draw TypeError on navigation (2025-10-28)

 **Problem**: Returning to the `/draw` gallery triggered a runtime `TypeError: h is not a function`, crashing the TLDraw canvas.